 Max A. Shapiro, M.D

-Dr. Max A. Shapiro received his B.S. degree from Brown University in Providence, Rhode Island, and his M.D. from Tufts University School of Medicine in Boston, Massachusetts.
-His internship and residency were completed at Emory University, and his fellowship in Gastroenterology and Hepatology at Georgetown University and Veterans Affairs Medical Center in Washington, DC.
-Dr Shapiro is Board Certified in both Internal Medicine and Gastroenterology.
+Dr. Max A. Shapiro received his B.S. degree from Brown University in Providence, Rhode Island and his M.D. from Tufts University School of Medicine in Boston, Massachusetts.
+His internship and residency were completed at Emory University, and his fellowship in Gastroenterology and Hepatology at Georgetown University in Washington, DC.